Team World Wins WSL Founder’s Cup As Champion Surfers Find Perfect Waves 100 Miles From The Nearest Ocean

 — Laura Tsutsui (@LauraTsutsui) May 4, 2018

-Slater began surfing as a kid in Florida, and by 14 he was competing and winning against surfers twice his age.
+Slater began surfing as a kid in Florida, and by 14, he was competing and winning against surfers twice his age.
 Kelly became the youngest world champion at 19, and he also became the sport’s oldest world champion at the tender age of 39.
 His 11 world championships are an all-time record, and Slater is also an ambassador for his sport.
-Now that Surfing is an official sport in the 2020 Summer Olympics, Slater’s artificial wave technology could help bring surfing to a worldwide audience.
+Now that Surfing is an official sport in the 2020 Summer Olympics, Slater’s artificial wave technology could help bring the sport to a worldwide audience.

 Kelly spoke about his dream with the Washington Post.
 Although he was aware of the concerns of surfing pursuits, Slater felt the benefits outweighed any negatives.